yezhipeng2417/ChatBot-via-GPT/README.md

     "traceid": "001",
     "text": "how are glacier caves formed?"
 }
-# response: return answers with relevent scores
+# response: return answers with relevant scores
 {
     "content": "how are glacier caves formed?",
     "traceid": "001",